iankorf/pypractice/mldemo/README.md

 =======================================

-In this unit, you will explore several ways to get a computer to recognize the differences between various kinds of genomic sequence.
-In other words, we're going to teach a computer how to "read the book of life".
-In genomic sequence, there tend to be 2 kinds of "features"
+In this unit, you will explore several ways to get a computer to recognize the parts of a gene (exon, intron, splice sites).
+In other words, you're going to teach a computer how to "read the book of life".
+In genomic sequence, there tend to be 2 kinds of "features".

 1. Fixed length features, like splice sites
 2. Variable length features, like exons and introns

-To model fixed length features, specifically splice donor and splice acceptor sites, we will use a Position Weight Matrices.
+To model fixed length features, specifically splice donor and splice acceptor sites, we will use Position Weight Matrices.
 For variable length features, we will use kmers.

-Both of these constructs should be familiar to you.
+Both of these constructs are familiar to you.
 When we built the IMEter, that was a kmer model.
 When we found the motifs present in high scoring introns with MEME, those motifs were position weight matrices.

 To create these models, we need exon and intron sequences.
-These are in the directory as `cds.fa.gz` (coding sequence) and `introns.fa.gz`.
+You can find these in the directory as `cds.fa.gz` (coding sequence) and `introns.fa.gz`.
+Both of these come from A. thaliana.

 ## Splice Sites ##

+Splice donor sites are at the start of introns.
+Splice acceptor sites are at the end of introns.

 ### True Sites